On extending calibration pairs: Introduction

 Through blowing-up we get Example 4 which relates to twisted calibrations \cite{TM} and integral currents mod 2 \cite{Ziemer}.
 It gives us a non-orientable compact singular hypersurface that is mass-minimizing in its homology class of integral currents mod 2.

 {\ }

 $\text{\sc Acknowledgement}.$ This paper is an expansion of part of the author's Ph.D. thesis at Stony Brook University.
 He wants to express particular thanks to Professor H. Blaine Lawson, Jr. for his guidance and constant encouragement.
-He also wishes to thank Professor Frank Morgan for several valuable communications, Professor Xiaobo Liu for the informative conversation, and the MSRI for its warm hospitality. \\ {\ }
+He also wishes to thank Professor Frank Morgan for several valuable communications, Professor Xiaobo Liu for the informative conversation, Professor Brian White for his help on Example 4 of \S \ref{exs}, and the MSRI for the warm hospitality.